-When guests arrive at your church, there’s a really good chance they’ve had a bad experience with church before.
+When guests arrive at your church, there’s a very good chance they’ve had a bad experience with church before.
 That’s terrible, but it’s OK.
-Our goal should be to introduce them to something different – a life-giving church experience where they are noticed, accepted, loved and cared for.
+Our goal should be to introduce them to something different – a life-giving church experience where they are noticed, accepted, loved, and cared for.

 This is why your “First Impressions” teams are so important.
 Whatever they experience when they enter the parking lot, lobby, and auditorium will have a gigantic impact on their view of your church.

 Beyond that, you need a system that allows people to be anonymous but is also easy for them to be acknowledged whenever they are ready.
 A simple Connect Card is an effective way to do this.

 At some point in your service, welcome guests and talk about your connect card (or whatever your system is for collecting information).

 Whenever a guest fills out your connect card, that’s a HUGE step for them.
 It’s their way of telling you that they’re ready to start connecting with your church.
 It’s MASSIVE, and it’s massively important that you have a clean follow-up process that responds to them taking that step, recognizing them, but not in an overwhelming or harassing way.
 It must be relevant and genuine.